 Knowledge bases

-Limits: You can attach up to 50 knowledge bases per assistant, and each KB can host up to 5,000 data sources.
+Limits: You can attach up to 50 knowledge bases per assistant, and each knowledge base can contain up to 5,000 data sources.

 What if I have a big website with many pages?